giangalv/ADVANCE_and_ROBOT_PROGRAMMING/README.md

 watchdog: it checks the previous 4 processes periodically, and sends a reset (like the R button) in case all processes did nothing (no computation, no motion, no input/output) for a certain time, say, 60 seconds.

-command console: reading the 6 commands, using mouse to click bottons.
+command console: reading the 6 commands, using mouse to click push buttons.

-inspection console: receiving from motors the hoist positions while moving, and reporting on the screen somehow (free choice); the inspection console manages the S ad R buttons as well (simulated in a free way using the keyboard).

-motor x: simulating the motion along x axis, receiving command and sending back the real time position including simulated errors.
+motor x: simulating the motion along x axis, receiving command and sending to the world the position x.

 motor z: similar to motor x.

+world: receiving the position x and z and sending the real time position including simulated errors.

+inspection console: receiving from world the hoist positions while moving, and reporting on the screen; the inspection console manages the S ad R buttons as well (simulated with red and orange buttons).

 ## How to compile and run it
 I added two file .sh in order to simplify compiling and running all the processes.